FAC10/week2-HappyTimerAA/README.md

 **Referential Transparency**

 An additional property of pure functions is referential transparency.
 This is a rather complex term with a simple meaning: given the same inputs, the output is always the same.

+**Variable Names**

+When we wrote the code we didn't use the best variable names.
+For example, startTimer() doesn't actually start the timer, and some of our function names didn't have a verb in them.